This article was updated on 01/18/19. Happy National Winnie the Pooh Day!

 Dispose of Chemical Products.

 Most garages double as cemeteries for all of our half-finished home improvement projects.
-And that means bottles and cans of paints, chemicals, oils and cleaning products.
+And that means bottles and cans of paint, chemicals, oils, and cleaning products.
+Things like homemade wood putty are generally safe.

-Look everything over and separate out the stuff that needs to be disposed.
+Look everything over and separate out the stuff that needs to be disposed of.
 Obviously make sure everything you keep is stored on a high shelf where kids and pets cant get to it, and take the waste to the proper recycling or disposal facility.

-Check with your town to see where you can safely get ride of these chemicals.
+Check with your town to see where you can safely get rid of these chemicals.
 Yes, even partial cans of paint need to be disposed of properly.

 Use Sustainable Energy Sources.